heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 GET /.well-known/openid-configuration HTTP/1.1
 Host: example.com
 ~~~
-{: title="Example request to issuer to obtain OIDC configuration"}
+{: #example-config-request title="Example request to issuer to obtain OIDC configuration"}

 For OAuth 2.0, the equivalent location is
 `/.well-known/oauth-authorization-server`.
 In both cases, the requester expects